National Wheelchair Basketball League (Australia)

 The National Wheelchair Basketball League (NWBL) is Australia's premier male wheelchair basketball league.
 It was established in 1988.

 The competition seasons in 2020 and 2021 were not completed due to the COVID-19 pandemic with no team declared the winner for either season.
 The 2023 Season was replaced with a Tournament style format which was not part of the NWBL.

-In 2024 Basketball Australia announced the formation of Wheelchair Basketball Australia to manage the Mens and Womens National Wheelchair Basketball Leagues in Australia, with the NWBL and WNWBL competitions to re-commence.
+In 2024 Basketball Australia announced the formation of Wheelchair Basketball Australia to manage the Men's and Women's National Wheelchair Basketball Leagues in Australia, with the NWBL and WNWBL competitions to re-commence.

 Rules

 Games are played in accordance with International Wheelchair Basketball Federation (IWBF) Rules with some minor variations: